kimble4/CrossMgr/HPVMgr/helptxt/WriteTags.md

 1. Ensure that "**Write to ALL tags within range**" is disabled.
 1. Perform a tag inventory using the "**Read Tags**" button, and ensure the tag you want to overwrite appears in the list.
 1. Click on the row of the desired tag.
 It should be highlighted in orange, and the "**Destination tag**" field will be populated with its EPC.
-1. Enter the new EPC in the "**EPC to write**" field as a hexadecimal number of up to 24 characters.
-Alternatively, this may be automatically populated by clicking on one of the "**Write**" buttons on the [RiderDetail][] screen.
+1. The new EPC should go in the "**EPC to write**" field:  You can either select a rider's tag number from the database by clicking on one of the "**Write**" buttons on the [RiderDetail][] screen, or enter the EPC directly as a hexadecimal number of up to 24 characters.
 1. Click the "**Write**" button (Ctrl-W).
 The reader will attempt to change the EPC of the tag, and then perform another inventory.
 1. If the write was successful, the tag will be highlighted in **green** and the "**Destination tag**" field will be cleared.
 1. If the write was unsuccessful, or the tag cannot be found, the tag will be highlighted in **red**.
 Try moving the tag with respect to the aerial and attempt the write again.